 Massacre is the capital of Granmere.
 Trade arriving from most anywhere but Guermont is ferried up the river from Shoalbreak's port to the bustling markets here.
-The city also serves as the major hub for Earth magic in Savlinor, particularly those wishing to study rituals or necromancy.
+The city also serves as the major hub for Earth magic in Savlinor.
 There is a very strong military presence in Granmere, and those who are not actively deployed at sea often are posted here for long term shore leave and training.
 The large lake it is situated on is very busy with naval training exercises and trade.
 There are a few protected small inlets covered in wildflowers and a number of public beaches where folks can go out for a nice picnic or swim.

 Massacre's name was not chosen lightly.
 When the lands were being populated by the original Shadow Walkers after the War Against the Outsiders, a surprise attack from Therraz utterly obliterated an early city on the pristine delta.
 There were no survivors, only carnage.
 It remains entirely unclear why Therraz took this action as there were no other aggressive actions taken for centuries after.
 During the last war with Therraz, Massacre was a major source of infantry in Kyrix's army.
 The numerous dead, piled high, were reanimated and sent back into battle, protecting the people of Granmere and securing victory over Therraz.
-The people of Massacre tend to carry great respect for Kyrix's rule, as they were granted safety by his skilled use of magic, even if the use of necromancy was initially found to be radical and distasteful.
-As the centuries have gone by, most Earth mages of Granmere have been swayed to Kyrix's teaching on necromancy: when used responsibly, it can lead to great security and prosperity for all.
-It is just a tool, no better or worse than the person practicing it.
-Fault not the necromancer, but the state who is too weak to regulate the practice of necromancy to ensure it is used judiciously.
+The people of Massacre have some of the most pro-necromancy stances across Savlinor, even if it has been declared illegal once more by King Felix.